 CSCS cards are meant to prove that the worker has the skills to work in their chosen occupation.
-This ensures that each worker is qualified and have the correct cards for the work they do, which is the primary objective of the scheme.
+This ensures that each worker is qualified and has the correct cards for their work, which is the scheme’s primary objective.
 The card designates that the required evidence demonstrates that individuals working on construction sites have the necessary qualification for the type of work they do.
 Since CRO cards inform the employer that a worker does not hold a nationally recognised construction related qualification, plans are in progress to eliminate them out of the workforce.
 CSCS does not anticipate the issuing of more cards as a result of the change.

 But that is not the case in the construction industry.
 As a matter of fact, employers are willing to wait and require the workers to go through the process in order to ensure skills, qualifications and competency.
-Aside from that, employers want to make sure that all their employees have adequate knowledge when it comes to health and safety issues in order to promote a safer working environment.
+Aside from that, employers want to make sure that all their employees have adequate knowledge of health and safety issues to promote a safer working environment.

 How it benefits you as an employee